Facts and figures

 National Cancer Institute designation

 In 1974, VCU Massey Cancer Center was designated by the National Cancer Institute, and Massey has retained that prestige ever since.
-Of the 1,500 cancer centers in the U.S., only 67 have earned an NCI designation, placing Massey in the top 4 percent nationwide.
+Of the 1,500 cancer centers in the U.S., only 68 have earned an NCI designation, placing Massey in the top 4 percent nationwide.
 This designation makes Massey eligible for federal funding reserved for the most elite institutions that demonstrate superior research capabilities.
+Learn more

 Massey scientists and physicians collaborate to conduct laboratory and clinical research to discover new and better ways to prevent, diagnose and treat cancer.
-Nearly 130 of our researchers are faculty from 22 VCU academic departments, five schools and one college.
+Nearly 165 of our researchers are faculty from 28 VCU academic departments, six schools and one college.